jrhcodes/2023-08-BAE-FS.JavaAPILab1/README.md

-# 2023-08-BAE-FS.JavaAPILab1
+README.MD for ApiLab1

+Contains the results of the lab shown here: https://drive.google.com/file/d/1hd-iK-xaL-cMNU8PozD0gdaag0ELgRWl/view?usp=drive_web&authuser=2

-API workshop for the Java Back end section of 2023-08-BAE-FS tech returners course
+Developing tests for a very simple API, as part of the tech returners Java backend course "2023-08-BAE-FS"